robinroloff/neos-development-collection/Neos.Neos/Documentation/References/NodeTypeDefinition.rst

 NodeType Definition Reference
 =============================

-THe manual to understand NodeType definitions can be found in the Neos Docs (https://docs.neos.io/cms/manual/content-repository/nodetype-definition).
+The manual to understand NodeType definitions can be found in the Neos Docs (https://docs.neos.io/cms/manual/content-repository/nodetype-definition).

 The following options are allowed for defining a NodeType: